-The IBDP Circle is designed to offer the learner breadth of study, whilst still allowing for specialisation in areas in which they are interested.
+The IBDP is designed to offer the learner breadth of study, whilst still allowing for specialisation in areas in which they are interested.

 Learners are required to choose one subject from each of the subject groups.
-They may elect to take another subject instead of an Arts if their chosen career path demands this eg. medicine requires 2 sciences.
+They may however choose to take a second subject from Group 3 (Individuals and Societies) or Group 4 (Science) in place of an Arts subject if they prefer.
+This enables learners to study two sciences or humanities subjects if they wish or this is required for their chosen career path.
 Learners must select three subjects at higher level (HL) and three at standard level (SL).
-Each subject is graded from 7 (highest) to 1 (lowest).
+Each subject is graded from 7 (highest) to 1 (lowest)